5 things we can’t wait for this fall in Dayton

 While we’re sad to see summer go, fall brings new hope.

-Cool breezes, beautiful scenery, football, corny fun, haunts and playing dress up are just some of the fun that awaits.
+Cool breezes, beautiful scenery, corny fun and haunts are just some of the fun that awaits.

 Here are five things we are looking forward to this fall in Dayton.